Garland Consulting

 SOFTWARE PROJECTS:

-Firmware development for a Linux-based high-precision electronics calibration product.
+Firmware development for a Linux-based high-precision electronics calibrator, the Fluke 5560A.
 Based on the Yocto embedded Linux distribution with code written in C++ using STL.
 Capture of hardware-related activities from the inguard (isolated, high-accuracy) front-end and passing them across the guard crossing for analysis on the outguard side.
 Remote interface command support (GPIB, TELNET, serial).
 Enhancements to SW development infrastructure (conditional features, git, code reviews, build, exception handling/logging).
+Analyzed/solved system-wide issues involving JSON RPC interface between processes, multi-threading synchronization, etc. Limited work on user-interface in QML/Qt.

 Software Consultant: T-Mobile (August - December 2023)